-A few years back, we did an extra “Day 0” AMA session at SaaStr Annual with Christoph Janz of Point 9 Capital and several hundred founders came.
-One asked what were top moats are in SaaS.
+A while back we did an extra “Day 0” AMA session at SaaStr Annual and several hundred founders came.
+One asked what the top moats are in SaaS.

 At the time, I didn’t have a great answer.
 A lot of SaaS apps don’t really have moats, I thought.
 But that’s wrong.